openvinotoolkit/openvino/docs/IE_DG/supported_plugins/Supported_Devices.md

 |[Multi-Device plugin](MULTI.md) |Multi-Device plugin enables simultaneous inference of the same network on several Intel&reg; devices in parallel    |
 |[Heterogeneous plugin](HETERO.md) |Heterogeneous plugin enables automatic inference splitting between several Intel&reg; devices (for example if a device doesn't [support certain layers](#supported-layers)).                                                           |

+Devices similar to the ones we have used for benchmarking can be accessed using [Intel® DevCloud for the Edge](https://devcloud.intel.com/edge/), a remote development environment with access to Intel® hardware and the latest versions of the Intel® Distribution of the OpenVINO™ Toolkit.
+[Learn more](https://devcloud.intel.com/edge/get_started/devcloud/) or [Register here](https://inteliot.force.com/DevcloudForEdge/s/).

 ## Supported Configurations

 The Inference Engine can inference models in different formats with various input and output formats.
-This chapter provides supported and optimal configurations for each plugin.
+This page shows supported and optimal configurations for each plugin.

 ### Terminology